Sunday News Roundup 24.10.27: St-Jean moved on, policing and property taxes, and more Canadian accounting news

 Accounting Dealbook: Grant Thornton goes for the green

 The realignment of the Grant Thornton brand globally continues.
-Earlier this month, we reported that the GT brand in Canada — now known as Doane Grant Thornton LLP — was refocusing its business lines away from auditing public companies to focus on advisory sales.
-The rebranding—sticking the “Doane” in front of Grant Thornton—not only would celebrate the firm’s Canadian roots but separate it from Grant Thornton in the US—now owned by private equity.
+Earlier this month, we reported that the GT brand in Canada — now known as Doane Grant Thornton LLP — was refocusing its business lines away from auditing public companies to focus on advisory services.
+The rebranding — sticking the “Doane” in front of Grant Thornton — not only would celebrate the firm’s Canadian roots but separate it from Grant Thornton in the US — now owned by private equity firm New Mountain Capital.

 And what do those jurisdictions have in common?
 They’re all tax avoidance jurisdictions popular with transfer pricing professionals.
 The “double Irish” tax haven strategy has been a popular move for tech and pharma bros for years.